m020296/csci2720_project/README.md

 Vue.js Vuetify.js

 	Advantages: - the coding is simplier than Angular
 			- the size is smaller than Angular
 	Disadvantages: - a new frameworks with not much resources in the Internet
 				- WE DIDN'T LEARN VUE.JS IN CLASS, use more time to learn

 Firebase

 	Advantages: - Authenication of the application can be easily done
 			- Great GUI of the database console
 	Disadvantages: - does not provide high performance like MongoDB
+				- there is daily usage limit (50K read operations)
 				- Firebase Admin SDK only support some programming language, that's why we need an extra Node.js server